damianhakert/damianhakert.github.io/source/_posts/2014-12-11-my-first-months-at-gitlab-bv-part-i.markdown

 ### The actual work

-During the first days as a Service Engineer Job helped me a lot.
+During the first days as a Service Engineer, Job helped me a lot.
 He guided me through the steps required to solve a ticket posted by a client and showed me the ins and outs of the work.
-But we are separated by 6 time zones, meaning we have a small time frame when we could actually work together.
-Because of this, we decided to set a time everyday to discuss all the important issues and to give each other feedback on the work I was delivering.
+Since we are separated by 6 time zones, meaning we have a small time frame when we could actually work together, we decided to set a time everyday to discuss all the important issues and to give each other feedback on the work I was delivering.

 After some guidance and pointers I started working by myself.
 It seemed like a daunting task at first, specially because